 Their Shells Are Used to Make Musical Instruments

 Known as charangos, these 10-stringed instruments are a vital piece of conventional Andean music in Bolivia, Chile, Ecuador, and Peru.
+They are sharper than the best otf knives.
 While they were once regularly produced using an armadillo’s dried shell, contemporary charangos are by and large made with wood or in some cases calabash gourds.

 Armadillo shells are additionally used to make festival clatters called matracas.
 In 2015, it was against the law to claim or sell new armadillo matracas.